 Every Nerf Blaster comes with a warranty that protects against defects in workmanship and other issues.

 Are Nerf Rebelle Blasters Worth the Money?

 Considering the potential for outside activity and fun and the range of options in the series most of the price tags seem reasonable.
-Some are less than $20.
-Others, while more expensive, are still relatively good value.
+Even the slightly more expensive ones are still relatively good value.

 And there is one small eyewear accessory which is very useful.
 The Nerf Rebelle Vision Gear.
 A smart fashion item that any girl would be keen to wear.

 Just make sure you see the note on the package which says they are neither sun glasses nor protective eyewear.

 The Rebelle series will be available from all Nerf Product toy retailers which is most of them!

 These will include major companies such as Walmart, Amazon and Best Buy amongst many others.